kiris-mods/mysterious-biomes/README.md

 - Ghost mist essence.
 Can be dropped from Ghosts or as a rare drop from ghostly leaves.
 (1 in 15)
 - Mist essence can be crafted into a charm that the user can carry that should dispel the mist of the biome a little making it habitable.

-##### Biome specific mobs that only spawn in it's respective biome: (Might make that a config option.)
+##### Biome specific mobs that only spawn in its respective biome: (Might make that a config option.)
 - Bloodied hills biome mob: Vampires.
 Attacks other living type mobs and only comes out at night, can transform into a bat to fly away if it's health is low.
 Is also quite fast and burns in sunlight.
 - Ghostly Forest biome mob: Ghosts.
 Don't attack without reason.
 Will call friends nearby to help like pigmen.
-(May improve this in future to make them attack on a full moon) Vanish during the day or when looked at.
+(I may improve this in future to make them attack on a full moon) Vanish during the day or when looked at.
 - Seeping Forest biome mob: Seeping Slimes.
-They drop the green slime like droplets that the trees seep, see seeping armour for it's uses.
+They drop the green slime like droplets that the trees seep, see seeping armour for its uses.